AntonLueders/BDHM/README.md

 Note that the toy model BDHM successfully reproduces the main qualitative behavior found in the experiments, even with all these simplifications.

-If more physically rigorous results are needed, it is suggested to replace the point particle hydrodynamics with relations based on the Rotne-Prager-Yamakawa tensor (patricullarly, the Rotne-Prager-Blake tensor) and to include the hydrodynamic interaction that result from the steric interactions (approximated via the Weeks-Chandler-Andersen pair potential in BDHM).
+If more physically rigorous results are needed, it is suggested to replace the point particle hydrodynamics with relations based on the Rotne-Prager-Yamakawa tensor (particularly, the Rotne-Prager-Blake tensor) and to include the hydrodynamic interaction that results from the steric interactions (approximated via the Weeks-Chandler-Andersen pair potential in BDHM).

  <a id="Contents"></a>
 # Contents of the particular files